maxd/graphql-dsl/README.md

 ## 👀 Examples

-:bulb: _Non-official SpaceX GraphQL API has been used for most of examples.
+:bulb: _Non-official SpaceX GraphQL API is using for most of examples.
 So, you can test generated GraphQL queries [here](https://api.spacex.land/graphql/)._

 ### Operations